 Life lessons from organizing with Marie Kondo.
 Tidying isn’t just about your physical space.
 Aspects of your life will shift as you realize that in the process, you are actually creating the life you want.

 Don’t say you don’t have enough time.
 You have exactly the same number of hours per day that were given to Helen Keller, Pasteur, Michelangelo, Mother Teresa, Leonardo da Vinci, Thomas Jefferson, and Albert Einstein.

-Life lessons I learned from Marie Kondo’s book
+Life lessons from organizing with Marie Kondo

 Tidy a little a day – tidy forever